MikeK1639/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler
 This is my Challenge 5 assignment for the coding boot camp.
 It is a scheduler to help you keep up with your daily tasks.

-Usage: The use of this is that you can enter in your day to day schedule and track teh events in real time.
+Usage: The use of this is that you can enter in your day to day schedule and track the events in real time.

-Credits: The only collaboration I had was from my wonderfull classmates.
+Credits: The only collaboration I had was from my wonderful classmates.

 License MIT License